cbeuw/Cloak/README.md

 `ServerName` is the domain you want to make your ISP or firewall _think_ you are visiting.
 Ideally it should match `RedirAddr` in the server's configuration, a major site the censor allows, but it doesn't have to.

+`AlternativeNames` is an array used alongside `ServerName` to shuffle between different ServerNames for every new connection

 `CDNOriginHost` is the domain name of the _origin_ server (i.e. the server running Cloak) under `CDN` mode.
 This only has effect when `Transport` is set to `CDN`.
 If unset, it will default to the remote hostname supplied via the commandline argument (in standalone mode), or by Shadowsocks (in plugin mode).
 After a TLS session is established with